 Montana Cash is a fast and easy draw game that offers a starting jackpot of $40,000, which rolls over and increases in value until it's won.
 Drawings take place on Wednesday and Saturday nights and tickets cost $1 for two plays.

-Big Sky Bonus is a MT daily game with a starting jackpot of $2,000 that progressively gets bigger until someone wins it.
-Each play costs $2.
+Big Sky Bonus is a MT daily game with a progressive jackpot that keeps increasing until someone takes it home.
+The game features excellent odds of winning for just $2 per play.
 Draws are held every evening at 7:30 PM MT.

-Want a shot at $1 million?
+Want a shot at becoming a millionaire?
 Make sure you get in on the action for Montana Millionaire, a yearly raffle that offers a cool $1 million top prize.
 The special drawing takes place on January 1st, but the game has proven so popular that Early Bird drawings for smaller prizes are being held in November and December just to keep the excitement going.
 Tickets currently cost $20 and can be purchased from any authorized Montana Lottery retailer.